vadimsj/redland-renovations/README.md

     - Expand the customer base and boost sales.

 ### Scope
   - Due to constraints of set requirements, website is built using vanilla HTML5, CSS3 and JavaScript.
-Backend development is out of scope for this project and will require further development.
+Backend development is out of scope for this project.

   - Feature requirements:
     - Website is static but responsive.